Beersheba: Neighborhoods

-Art and cultural institutions
+Culture

 In 1953, Cinema Keren, the Negev's first movie theater, opened in Beersheba.
 It was built by the Histadrut and had seating for 1,200 people.

 Beersheba is the home base of the Israel Sinfonietta, founded in 1973.
-Over the years, the Sinfonietta has developed a broad repertoire of symphonic works, concerti for solo instruments and large choral productions, among them Handel's Israel in Egypt, masses by Schubert and Mozart, Rossini's "Stabat Mater" and Vivaldi's "Gloria."
+Over the years, the Sinfonietta has developed a broad repertoire of symphonic works, concerti for solo instruments and large choral productions, among them Handel's Israel in Egypt, masses by Schubert and Mozart, Rossini's "Stabat Mater" and Vivaldi's "Gloria".
 World-famous artists have appeared as soloists with the Sinfonietta, including Pinchas Zukerman, Jean-Pierre Rampal, Shlomo Mintz, Gary Karr, and Paul Tortelier.
 In the 1970s, a memorial commemorating fallen Israeli soldiers designed by the sculptor Danny Karavan was erected on a hill north-east of the city.
 The Beersheba Theater opened in 1973.
 The Light Opera Group of the Negev, established in 1980, performs musicals in English every year.

 Landmarks in the city include "Abraham's well", a well dating to at least the 12th century CE (now inside a visitors center), and the old Turkish railway station, now the focus of development plans.
 The Artists House of the Negev, in a Mandate-era building, showcases artwork connected in some way to the Negev.

 The Negev Museum of Art reopened in 2004 in the Ottoman Governor's House, and an art and media center for young people was established in the Old City.

 In 2009, a new tourist and information center, Gateway to the Negev, was built.

+In 2024, Midbarium, a desert zoo and amusement park was opened, replacing the NegevZoo.